good-loop/doc/pages/policy/data-gdpr-policy.md

 If we suspect a data breach we will notify you within 24 hours.
 We would then work with you to identify the scope of the breach and take remedial action.

-Good-Loop has not had a data breach in it's 10 year history.
+Good-Loop has not had a data breach in it's history.

 ## Rights of the Data Subject